darthgera123/POIS_deepcrypt/README.md

 -   decryption - paillier.decrypt(message, keypair.private_key)
 -   Homomorphic operations - Use normal operations in the encrypted domain as well, it internally takes care of it.
 -   Doc - https://pypi.org/project/paillierlib/
+- We have created a faster version of paillierlib, we have named it as paillierlib2, the corresponding folder is provided in our code.
+- In order to import paillierlib2, just place this folder in the directory "/lib/python3.6/site-packages" present in your environment.

 ## Knows Issues
 - Convert the adhoc style to client-server